jce77/EZFolderBackup/README.md

 ## Running Instructions:
 - Running on Windows:
+  - Ensure the _images_ folder is in the same folder as the included .exe file
   - Run _EZ Folder Backup.exe_
 - Running on Linux with command line only:
   - View all commands with: `$ python main.py -help`
 - Running on Ubuntu Linux with graphics:
+  - Ensure the _images_ folder is in the same folder as _main.py_
   - Install _PySimpleGUI_ on pip: `$ pip install pysimplegui `
   - Install _tkinter_ on your OS:
     - If using Ubuntu Linux with apt: `$ sudo apt-get install python3-tk`
-    - If using a distro with dnf: `$ sudo dnf install python3-tkinter`
+    - Otherwise if using a distro with dnf: `$ sudo dnf install python3-tkinter`
   - Run with: `$ python3 main.py`

 ## Basic Usage With Graphical Interface